Health & Safety

 Testing for Covid-19

-The Government has announced an expansion of the Coronavirus National Testing Programme to include further categories of workers whose jobs are essential to the UK’s coronavirus response, including those involved in food production, processing, distribution, sale and delivery.
+The Government Coronavirus National Testing Programme includes categories of workers whose jobs are essential to the UK’s coronavirus response, including those involved in food production, processing, distribution, sale and delivery.
 As a result, provided there is sufficient testing capacity, most farmers, farm workers or members of their respective households showing symptoms, should be eligible to be tested as essential workers.

 For further information please see the links below: